-Type of program: Employment-related system.
+Type of program: Social insurance system.

 Salaried employees, including seamen, government employees who are not civil servants, and certain social insurance beneficiaries.
-Unemployed persons are covered for up to six months after leaving insured employment.
+Unemployed persons are covered for up to six months after leaving covered employment.

 Special system for civil servants.